yousefelassal/quote-cron/README.md

 > Just be patient.
 Let the game come to you.
 Don't rush.
 Be quick, but don't hurry.

 > Can you imagine what I would do if I could do all I can?

+> Make the most of yourself, for that is all there is of you.